tursilion/stranger/readme.md

 20200502

 STRANGER is a text adventure I wrote in 1987 or 1988, back in Summerland, BC.
+It was conceived while I was crawling through a frozen, spider-web infested drainage pipe in the middle of winter because... well, because I was a stupid kid. ;)

 The file 'STRANGER' is a TIFILES style 'FIAD' file for emulation or transfer to a real TI, and runs in TI BASIC.
 This is the original game from the late 80s.